Mohammad-Talaat7/Learning/Canonical - Python and Kubernetes Software Engineer - Data, AI-ML & Analytics.md

 - ## What sort of high school student were you?
 Outside of class, what were your interests and hobbies?
 What would your high school peers remember you for?
 	- I think I was the nerd guy in the class I had a very little group of friends and didn't really want to expand that group as I wanted to really focus on getting into a Computer Science College as it was my dream since I was young.
-	- Outside of class I would be either studying or killing time on computer trying to learn a new skill or just playing video games.
+	- Outside of class I would be either studying, reading a book, cooking, or killing time on computer trying to learn a new skill or just playing video games (I really loved playing video games) .
 	- My peers would mostly remember me eating in the restaurant in front of our school (I really spent a lot of time in it).

+- ## Which university and degree did you choose?
+What other universities did you consider, and why did you select that one?
+	- I got into El-Shrouk Academy Computer Science department, It's a great university I learned a lot from it.
+	- At that time I considered getting into Cairo University or getting into Engine